 A carbohydrate is a nutrient that provides you with calories (energy) and affects your blood sugar (or blood glucose).
 The following foods contain carbohydrates:

 Vegetables and Fruit: Starchy vegetables like potatoes, cassava, yams, corn and peas have higher amounts of carbohydrates.
 Other vegetables have small amounts of carbohydrates in them.
 All fruit including fresh, frozen, canned, dried and fruit juice contain carbohydrates.

-Grain Products: Rice, pasta, breads, crackers and cereal are examples of grains that contain carbohydrates.
+Grains: Rice, pasta, breads, crackers, quinoa, oats and cereal are examples of grains that contain carbohydrates.